UDN

 The network code is based on three primitive, low-level replication operations for communicating information about the game state between the the server and clients:

-1. Actor replication
+Actor replication

-Actor replication.
 The server identifies the set of "relevant" Actors for each client (Actors which are either visible to the client or are likely to somehow affect the client's view or movement instantaneously), and tells the client to create and maintain a "replicated" copy of that Actor.
 While the server always has the authoritative version of that Actor, at any time many clients might have approximate, replicated versions of that Actor.

-When a replicated Actor is spawned on a client, only Location and Rotation (valid if bNetInitialRotation is set to TRUE) are valid during PreBeginPlay() and PostBeginPlay().
-Replicated Actors can only be destroyed because the server closes their replication channel, with the exception being if the Actor properties bNetTemporary and bTearOff have been set to TRUE.
+When a replicated Actor is spawned on a client, only Location and Rotation (valid if bNetInitialRotation is set to true) are valid during PreBeginPlay() and PostBeginPlay().
+Replicated Actors can only be destroyed because the server closes their replication channel, with the exception being if the Actor properties bNetTemporary and bTearOff have been set to true.

 Actor property replication is reliable.
 This means that the property of the client version of the Actor will eventually reflect the value on the server, not that all property value changes will be replicated.
 In any case, Actor properties are only replicated from the server to the client; and such properties are replicated only if they are included in the replication definition of the Actor class which defines that property.